MarginaliaSearch/submit-site-to-marginalia-search/readme.md

 There are a few options for submitting websites for crawling by Marginalia Search.

+If you just want the website to appear in 'random exploration', read the note at the bottom of the page.

 ## Option A:

 If the website is already known, you can do it directly from the search engine website.